-Now more than ever, your RCM platform needs to ensure clear lines of communication, ease of reporting and a simplified approach to process improvements.
-Automating your claim status checks can reduce the number of manual tasks and calls you need to make to payers (simultaneously helping to reduce their hold times—a win-win).
+Now more than ever, your RCM platform needs to ensure clear lines of communication, ease of reporting, and a simplified approach to process improvements.
+Automating your claim status checks can reduce the number of manual tasks and calls you to need to make to payers (simultaneously helping to reduce their hold times—a win-win).

 An automated solution makes the task of managing attachments much simpler, while electronic submission can reduce wait times and lessen a team’s printing needs.
 An effective solution will also use eligibility checks to cut down denials and increase payments on first submissions.
 Finally, with proper automation, you can focus on analyzing denials to reduce rejections and determine any additional up-front custom edits that are needed.

 If you’ve read through our full COVID-19 series, you may have noticed a few key strategies.
 Automation.
 Clear communication.
 Coordination.
 Efficient monitoring and detailed status updates.
-These are not necessarily new tools and strategies, but in the face of this pandemic they’ve become more vital than ever.
+These are not necessarily new tools and strategies, but in the face of this pandemic, they’ve become more vital than ever.

 In the face of uncertainty, it’s critical we concentrate on the things we can achieve and the actions we can take to help make everyone’s day a little easier and less stressful.
-With these tips and tools, we hope you’re able to do just that for your people, patients and payers.
+With these tips and tools, we hope you’re able to do just that for your people, patients, and payers.